Skip to main content

 Israel’s Government is Anti-Peace and Anti-Palestine

 The parliamentary body of Israel is called the Knesset which has 120 seats.
 The current (37th) government is an alliance between Likud and other parties.
 This article is a reference for why peace in the middle east cannot be achieved even if all violence ceased to exist from the Palestinian side.
-The takeaway conclusion for readers of this article is not that Palestinian violence is justified but rather than the lack of violence wouldn’t change a thing.
+The takeaway for readers of this article is not that Palestinian violence is justified but rather that the lack of violence would not result in Palestinian sovereignty.

 Table of Contents